0x7FFFFFFFFFFFFFFF/genpass/README.md

 ```
 $ genpass --help

-genpass 1.0.0
+genpass 1.1.0

 USAGE:
-    genpass [FLAGS] [length]
+    genpass.exe [FLAGS] [OPTIONS] [length]

 FLAGS:
+    -a, --all-character-types    Equals to "-dulse"
     -h, --help                   Prints help information
     -d, --include-digit          Include at least one digit
     -e, --include-extended       Include at least one character from Latin-1 Supplement, Latin Extended-A or Latin
                                  Extended-B
     -l, --include-lowercase      Include at least one lowercase letter
     -s, --include-special        Include at least one special (non-alphanumeric) character
     -u, --include-uppercase      Include at least one uppercase letter
     -p, --passphrase             Create a passphrase of (at least) the given length instead of a password.
         --version

+OPTIONS:
+    -x, --exclude <exclude-characters>     These characters will be excluded [default: empty string]
+    -m, --include <must-include-one-of>    Must include one of these characters [default: empty string]

 ARGS:
     <length>    The length of the password to generate [default: 50]